GeoscienceAustralia/eqrm/README-install.txt

   to look at:
       http://subversion.apache.org/.

-* We recommend Option1 because you can update EQRM more quickly and hence take advantage of the latest features.
+* We recommend Option 1 because you can update EQRM more quickly and hence take advantage of the latest features.
 Also, the EQRM development team will commit bug fixes to the svn trunk.
 We won't necessarily update the stable release (see Option 2 below) for every bug fix.